 Your chef is used to cook delicious meals for hungry cyclists.
 Besides an extensive breakfast, you will also be offered a packed lunch for on the road.
 It consists of different types of bread and sandwich fillings, juice, a snack and a piece of fruit.
 Lunch package needs to be prepared by yourself after breakfast.
 Dinner is different every day.
 There is a first course, main course and dessert The meals on board are included in the price, as are coffee and tea.
 Soft drinks and alcoholic drinks can be obtained at a reasonable charge.
 When you return on board after the day’s cycling, a cup of tea or coffee with a biscuit will be waiting for you.
 There is a bar on the barge with beer, soft drinks and wine at reasonable prices.
 Usually it is not aloud to use your own food and drinks aboard.
 In case you want to taste your own, just bought wines, please ask the crew.
 They will allow you to drink your own wine but ask a cork fee of € 7,50 per bottle.

-One of the most attractive aspects of the Bike & Barge holidays is that you encounter an international company on board, including people from e.g. USA, Canada, Australia, France, Italy, and Spain.
+One of the most attractive aspects of the Bike & Barge holidays is that you encounter an international company on board, including people from e.g. USA, Canada, Australia, France and United Kingdom.
 It’s a great opportunity for you to get to know various cultures at the same time!
-We have people of all ages, men and women, singles and couples and also families with children (during the school holidays).
+We have people of all ages, solo travelers, couples and also families with children (during the school holidays).
 Most groups are made up of 12 people on the barge Zwaan.